FodT/twitterstats/README.md

 # twitterstats

-simple tool to pull tweets and do some kind of analysis to. probably just 'num of tweets per user per day'
+Simple tool to pull tweets and do some kind of analysis to.
+Probably just 'num of tweets per user per day'.

 it's a work in progress.

-dependencies:
+Todo:
+* Pull tweets of followed handles into a db of some kind
+* Stats reporting.

+Dependencies:
-requests
+* requests
-httmock
+* httmock